mirrerror/DiscordUtilsRecoded/README.md

 ## Support

 If you encounter any issues or require technical assistance, feel free to join the DiscordUtils community on [Discord](https://discord.gg/47txjnVtz7) and create a ticket.
+Your support is highly appreciated and will greatly motivate further updates to the plugin.

 ## Donation